ratchet-stpup/CinnamonTools/Applets/0dyseus@SysmonitorByOrcus/README.md

 - I added an option to use a custom command on applet click.
 - I added an option to set a custom width for each graph individually.
 - I added an option to align this applet tooltip text to the left.
-- Removed NetworkManager dependency.
+- Removed NetworkManager dependency (only for distros that don't support certain **gtop** library calls).

 ## Compatibility

-Tested and working on Cinnamon version 3.0.7.
+Tested and working on Cinnamon version 2.8.8, 3.0.7 and 3.2.x.

 ## Dependencies